 Our printer recycles all e-Waste, printing plates, ink cartridges, paper waste and packaging and has reduced their energy use by over 50% since 2001.
 The vegetable based that we use don’t release unnecessary VOC’s into the atmosphere or require harmful solvents for clean up.

-We reuse all packaging material that we can when sending out deliveries to customers.
 Once the calendar has reached the end of its life you can recycle or compost it, frame and hang the pictures, or keep the calendar intact as a reminder of the principles and important events over the year.
+It can also be used as a teaching tool to illustrate an example of each of the design principles.

-While the production effort does a lot in limiting its impact on the earth and the people in the process, we’re also demonstrating the ethic of Fair Share by donating 10% of the net return from sales of the calendar to Permafund, supporting permaculture projects internationally.
+While the production effort does a lot in limiting its impact on the earth and the people in the process, we’re also demonstrating the ethic of Fair Share by now donating 100% of profits of the calendar to Permafund, supporting permaculture projects internationally – with over AU$4800 contributed since 2013.

 Permafund is a public fund that makes grants available for activities that demonstrate the ethics and application of the principles of permaculture.